 Then what would they do?
 Usually it’s to call the police, inform them of the theft and wait to hear from them.
 Often then with the news of finding their car with extensive damage and theft of their personal items.

 This type of unfortunate event can be quick stopped using a GPS tracking device for car owners which can be set to notify the owner if the car is being or has been moved within 1 to 3 minutes.
 Examples include the car being stolen, towed, or “borrowed” by a friend.

-This notification feature is available via a function called “geofence”.
-Click here to read more about how geofencing works (available for most GPS car trackers).
+This notification feature is available via a function called “geofence” which is available for most GPS car trackers.

 Geofencing and alarm trigger notifications can alert you immediately if your car is being stolen or moved.

 Instant car alarm notification

 Another good feature is that the GPS tracking device can be wired to the car’s alarm.